FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/ecosystem-explorer/aiws.md

 twitter: https://x.com/AIWS_WORLD
 seo:
   title: AIWS
-  description: Modular network for generating and managing autonomous AI agents fully built on decentralized stacks: IPFS, Filecoin, Solana, Ethereum, ENS, SNS, Glitter, etc.
+  description: "Modular network for generating and managing autonomous AI agents fully built on decentralized stacks: IPFS, Filecoin, Solana, Ethereum, ENS, SNS, Glitter, etc."
 ---

 All AI agents' metadata and prompt are stored on Filecoin, all data of AI agents are stored on Filecoin.